Same-sex marriage in British Columbia

-Same-sex marriage in British Columbia became legal on July 8, 2003, after a series of court rulings which ultimately landed in favour of same-sex couples seeking marriage licences.
-This made British Columbia the second province in Canada after Ontario, as well as the second jurisdiction in North America (and the fourth worldwide), to legalise same-sex marriage.
+Same-sex marriage has been legal in British Columbia since July 8, 2003, after a series of court rulings in Barbeau v.
+British Columbia which ultimately landed in favour of same-sex couples seeking marriage licences.
+This made British Columbia the second province in Canada, the second jurisdiction in North America and the fourth in the world, after the Netherlands, Belgium and Ontario, to legalise same-sex marriage.

 Legal history

 Background

 On July 4, 1995, the Legislative Assembly of British Columbia approved the Adoption Act, permitting cohabiting same-sex couples to adopt children jointly.
 British Columbia became the first province in Canada to allow same-sex couples to adopt.
 The law took effect on November 4, 1996.

-In July 1997, the New Democratic Party Government of Premier Glen Clark introduced bills to recognise "the marriage-like relationship between persons of the same gender" in the Family Relations Act and the Family Maintenance Enforcement Act, granting same-sex couples the same legal rights as married spouses with regards to child custody and maintenance.
+In July 1997, the New Democratic Party government of Premier Glen Clark introduced bills to recognise "the marriage-like relationship between persons of the same gender" in the Family Relations Act and the Family Maintenance Enforcement Act, granting same-sex couples the same legal rights as married spouses with regard to child custody and maintenance.
 Despite opposition from religious groups, the bills were passed overwhelmingly in the Legislative Assembly, and received royal assent by Lieutenant Governor Garde Gardom.